totogi/totogi.magma/README.md

 kubectl --namespace orc8r exec ${ORC_POD} -- /var/opt/magma/bin/accessc list-certs
 ```

-## Create an NMS user for the ‘master’ organization
+## Create an NMS user for the 'master' organization

 Get the name of the NMS Pod and set it as an env variable: